 [Section 49 amended by No. 56 of 1995 s.
 43; No. 58 of 2010 s.
 96 and 134.]

-50. Conditions on certificates of registration
+50. Duties of registered persons; Commissioner may impose special conditions on certificates of registration

 (1) A registered sales representative shall comply with the provisions of this Act and the code of conduct for sales representatives.